Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 consuming the Waker.

 > Note: Thread sleeps are not accurate, the only thing that can be guaranteed is that the thread will sleep for
 > _at least_ the given Duration... unless the Duration is zero, in which case even sleeping isn't guaranteed.
-Its fine
+It's fine
-> for the purposes of this demonstration though.
+> for this demonstration, though.

 If the thread has been started, we'll look to see if the thread is finished.
 If it is, we can return `Ready<()>`, otherwise we'll assume we were polled early, and return `Pending`.